itssamuelrowe/zen-website/content/constructors/overloading-constructors.md

 +++
-title = "Overloading Constructors"
+title = "Overloading Constructors" weight = 3
 +++

-A class can have multiple constructors, this is known as constructor overloading.
-It is a feature of polymorphism.
-Constructor overloading is a very useful feature.
+A class can have multiple constructors, this achived through a technique known as constructor overloading.
+It is a feature of polymorphism and is a very useful feature.
-It fact, it is similar to method overloading.
+It is similar to function overloading.

-Java differentiates constructors using constructor signatures.
+Zen differentiates constructors using constructor signatures.
 A constructor signature is a part of constructor declaration.
-It is the combination of the constructor name, which is the class name it lives in, and the parameter list.
+It is the combination of the new keyword and the parameter count.
 The names of the parameters are not included in the signature.

 In order to overload a constructor, the constructor signatures should be different.
-Which means your constructors need to have different parameter lists.
-When the
+Which means your constructors need to have different parameter count.

-When you invoke an overloaded constructor, Java uses the following conditions to determine which version of the overloaded constructor you are calling.
+When you invoke an overloaded constructor, Zen uses the following conditions to determine which version of the overloaded constructor you are calling.
     * The type of each argument you are passing.
     * The number of arguments you are passing.

-This is the reason why overloaded constructors must have different parameter lists.
+This is the reason why overloaded constructors must have different parameter counts.
-Otherwise, Java won't be able to determine which version of the overloaded constructor you are calling.
-It goes without saying, no two constructors in a class can have the same number and type of arguments, because this is the only way constructors can be differentiated.
+Otherwise, Zen will not be able to determine which version of the overloaded constructor you are calling.
+It goes without saying, no two constructors in a class can have the same number of arguments, because this is the only way constructors can be differentiated in Zen.

 Consider the following class.
 ```
+// MovieExample.zen

-public class Movie {
+class Movie

-    private String title;
-    private float ratings;
-    private float runtime;

-    public Movie(String title) {
+    var title
+    var ratings
+    var runtime

+    function new(title)
-        this.title = title;
+        this.title = title
-    }

-    public Movie(String title, float ratings) {
+        this.ratings = 0.0
+        this.runtime = 0.0

+    function new(title, ratings)
-        this.title = title;
+        this.title = title
-        this.ratings = ratings;
+        this.ratings = ratings
-    }
+        this.runtime = 0.0

-    public Movie(String title, float ratings, float runtime) {
+    function new(title, ratings, runtime)
-        this.title = title;
+        this.title = title
-        this.ratings = ratings;
+        this.ratings = ratings
-        this.runtime = runtime;
+        this.runtime = runtime
-    }

     @Override
-    public String toString() {
+    function toString()
-        return "title: " + title + ", ratings = " + ratings + ", runtime = " + runtime;
+        return String.format('title: %s, ratings = %f, runtime = %f hours', title, ratings, runtime)

-    }
-}
+function main(...arguments)
+    var forrestGump = new Movie('Forrest Gump')
+    var joker = new Movie('Joker', 8.7)
+    var interstellar = new Movie('Interstellar', 8.6, 2.49)

+    print(forrestGump)
+    print(joker)
+    print(interstellar)
 ```

 In this example, we defined three constructors.

-The first constructor accepts a `String` parameter named `title`.
+The first constructor accepts a single parameter named `title`.
 It initializes corresponding `title` field.

-The second constructor accepts two paramters named `title` and `ratings` of the type `String` and `float`, respectively.
+The second constructor accepts two paramters named `title` and `ratings`.
 It initializes the fields with the corresponding values.

-The third constructor accepts three paramters named `title`, `ratings`, and `runtime` of the type `String`, `float`, and `float`, respectively.
+The third constructor accepts three paramters named `title`, `ratings`, and `runtime`.
 It initializes the fields with the corresponding values.

 You can create an instance of `Movie` like this.
 ```
-Movie movie = new Movie("Forrest Gump", 8.8f, 2.22f);
+var movie = new Movie('Forrest Gump', 8.8, 2.22)
 ```

 ## Calling Other Constructors

 A constructor can call another constructor in the same class.
-Java provides special syntax for this purpose.
-You must use `this` the keyword with parenthesis.
+Zen provides special syntax for this purpose.
+You must use the `this` keyword with parenthesis.
 This is useful when your overloaded constructors have some common behavior of an existing constructor.
 You can call the general purpose constructor from your other constructors.